Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 The model’s fine, I s’pose.
 Amazon FBA is whatever.

-I mean, it costs as much as a new Kia Forte and takes roughly one rehab stint just to go live, so it doesn’t appeal to me, but I get why people do it.
+I mean, it costs as much as a new Kia Forte and takes roughly one rehab stint to start, so it doesn’t appeal to me, but I get why people do it.

 However, if you ask me?

-Tom’s gotten greedy and now lives too high off the hog for FBA Masterclass to be worth it at this point.
+Tom’s gotten too greedy and is living too high off the hog for FBA Masterclass to be worth it at this point.

-It’s not a scam per se, but you’re better off paying a fraction of that to someone still in the trenches, who’ll hold your hand and support you themselves.
+You’re better off paying a fraction of that to someone who’s still in the trenches, willing to hold your hand and support you themselves.

 Agree?
 Of course you do.